Overview

 Computing Spectra and Errors

 To perform imaging spectroscopy in OSPEX, start with an image cube FITS file.
-Currently (October 2005), RHESSI is the only supported data type for image cube input, but the software was written so that other data types can be added easily.
+Currently (October 2005), RHESSI and STIX are the only supported data type for image cube input (as of September 2017), but the software was written so that other data types can be added easily.

 In order to form a spectrum from the image cube, you must define source region(s) in each image.
 For each image in the time/energy grid, the image flux values in the pixels enclosed by the selected region(s) are summed to form a single point in the spectrum for a time bin.
 Once the spectra are computed, you can proceed through OSPEX in a manner similar to if you had started with a spectrum FITS file.
 These are the only differences: